 Your budget will come into play here as well.

-For starters, write down a list of everyone you typically buy for and the amount you want to spend per person.
+Take your list of people to purchase for along with the amount you want to spend per person.

-For example, let’s say you buy for 10 people and want to spend $50 per person.
+For example, let’s say you need gifts for 10 people and want to spend $50 per person.

-This comes to $500 you need to save.
+This comes to $500 you need in savings.